Biofuel in the United States: Methanol fuel

 Methanol was first produced from pyrolysis of wood, resulting in its common English name of wood alcohol.
-Presently, methanol is usually produced using methane (the chief constituent of natural gas) as a raw material.
+Presently, methanol is usually produced using methane, the chief constituent of natural gas, as a raw material.
 It may also be produced by pyrolysis of many organic materials or by Fischer–Tropsch from synthetic gas, so be called biomethanol.
 Production of methanol from synthesis gas using Biomass-To-Liquid can offer methanol production from biomass at efficiencies up to 75%.
 Widespread production by this route has a postulated potential (see Olah reference above) to offer methanol fuel at a low cost and with benefits to the environment.
 These production methods, however, are not suitable for small scale production.

 Successful test programs in Europe and the US, mainly in California, were conducted with methanol flex-fuel vehicles, known as M85 flex-fuel vehicles.
 Ford began development of a flexible-fuel vehicle in 1982, and between 1985 and 1992, 705 experimental FFVs were built and delivered to California and Canada, including the 1.6L Ford Escort, the 3.0L Taurus, and the 5.0L LTD Crown Victoria.
 These vehicles could operate on either gasoline or methanol with only one fuel system.
 Legislation was passed to encourage the US auto industry to begin production, which started in 1993 for the M85 FFVs at Ford.

 In 1996, a new FFV Ford Taurus was developed, with models fully capable of running on either methanol or ethanol blended with gasoline.
 This ethanol version of the Taurus became the first commercial production of an E85 FFV.
 The momentum of the FFV production programs at the American car companies continued, although by the end of the 1990s, the emphasis shifted to the E85 version, as it is today.
 Ethanol was preferred over methanol because there is a large support from the farming community, and thanks to the government's incentive programs and corn-based ethanol subsidies.

 In 2005, California's Governor, Arnold Schwarzenegger, terminated the use of methanol after 25 years and 200 million miles of successful operation, to join the expanding use of ethanol driven by producers of corn.
-In spite of this, he was optimistic about the future of the program, claiming "it will be back."
-Ethanol is currently (as of 2009) priced at 2 to 3 dollars per gallon, while methanol made from natural gas remains at 47 cents per gallon.
+In spite of this, he was optimistic about the future of the program, claiming "it will be back.".
+In 2009, ethanol was priced at 2 to 3 dollars per gallon, while methanol made from natural gas remains at 47 cents per gallon.
 Presently there are over 60 operating gas stations in California supplying methanol in their pumps.